4 - Something to do

 The warmth offered me fruits and milk and cookies and all manner of sweets, and as I happily obliged, our conversation danced about nothing in particular, so closely we knew one another that words were hardly necessary.
 The warmth wrapped her arms around me and sang that I was enough, and I told her that I knew, and for a precious few moments, everything was okay.

 …But all too soon, I felt the outer layers of my dream begin to crumble.
 No!
 No, please, not yet!
 I clutched the warmth in my arms, trying to etch the feeling into my heart as I prayed for just a minute more, but the morning light cut relentlessly into the wall of my sanctuary.
-The memory whispered melancholy and slipped through my fingers, leaving me behind in the corporeal, clenching my pillow in my arms with all my might.
+The memory whispered melancholy and slipped through my fingers, leaving me clenching my pillow in my arms with all my might.

 After a time, my emotions began to recede.
 The pounding in my ears diminished, and my senses came back into focus.
 I rolled over to see Brask, still sound asleep.
 The window faced away from the rising sun, so the light filtering through was cold and diffuse.
 The firefly lantern’s globe was covered by a leather shade attached at the bottom and bound at the top with a string, though I could still see glimmers of amber leaking through the gaps and dancing across the ceiling.